 Prof. dr. Kei Otsuki

 Kei Otsuki is Professor of International Development Studies at Utrecht University.
 Her research interests center on social equity and justice for sustainable development.
 She critically explores often contested relationships between the global agenda for sustainability transitions and local environment and well-being.
-She has conducted field research on the relationship between forest conservation and spontatnous human settlements in the Brazilian Amazon, and between nature conservation and forced displacement and resettlement in Mozambique.
-She also has a wide range of research experience on the nexus between climate change, gender, and various forms of human mobility in Ghana; and inclusive urban and infrastructure development in Kanya, Tanzania and Mozambique.
-Currently, she works on 'green' mineral and natural gas extraction and displacement and resettlement in northern Mozambique, and her latest international research project is on impacts of the new 'Forest City' as the capital city of Indonesia.
-She is also a core team member of the Critical Pathways community of the Pathways to Sustainability Strategic Theme of Utrecht Unviersity and a fellow at the Centre for Global Challenges (UGlobe).
+She has conducted field research on the relationship between forest conservation and spontaneous human settlements in the Brazilian Amazon, and between nature conservation and forced displacement and resettlement in Mozambique.
+She also has a wide range of research experience on the nexus between climate change, gender, and various forms of human mobility in Ghana; alternative (mainly agroecological) forms of solidarity green economy in Brazil, and inclusive urban and infrastructure development in Kanya, Tanzania and Mozambique.
+Currently, she works on 'green' mineral and natural gas extraction and displacement and resettlement in northern Mozambique, and her latest international research project is on impacts of the new capital city Nusantara on surrounding extraction frontiers in East Kalimantan of Indonesia.

 Kei's recent research projects as the Principal Investigator (PI):